Susurrus-LLC/langua/README.md

 ## Versioning

 Langua uses an unstable Master branch.
 The master branch is used for development, while stable versions are provided as releases.
 Version numbering is similar to [Semantic Versioning](http://semver.org/); versions are listed as x.y.z., wherein z refers to bug fixes and very minor updates, y refers to minor additions and updates to functionality, and x refers to major updates or overhauls to the program that significantly impact workflow or the use of the program.

+For a full list of all changes made in each version of Langua, see the [Changelog](./blob/master/CHANGELOG.md).

 ## Development Roadmap